26 March, 2020

 *The information set out in this article is correct at the date of publication (26 March, 2020).
 The effect of coronavirus on businesses is a fast-changing area and so it is important to obtain legal advice to ensure you are properly protected.

-If you have any questions regarding the impact of the Coronavirus upon your business or are seeking up-to-date legal advice, contact Alice Toop on 01202 294 566 or email AliceToop@steeleraymond.co.uk.
+If you have any questions regarding the impact of the Coronavirus upon your business or are seeking up-to-date legal advice for the construction industry, contact Alice Toop on 01202 294 566 or email AliceToop@steeleraymond.co.uk.